-Sometimes, collaboration could be all you need to revive a dying business.
+Sometimes, collaboration could be all you need to revive a struggling business.

 Although in some cases, a lot of small business owners always refuse to accept this option sometimes out of shame and some other reasons.
 I get that a lot.

 But, there’s nothing shameful about pulling resources together with another business if that’s all it will take to save your business from dying.

 You could consider doing this as mergers or simply collaborating to deliver some services, sell products or combine effort in mutually beneficial ways.

 Measure your Outcomes

-As you’d probably know, one other major reason lots of businesses fail is because they fail to measure their outcome.
+As you’d probably know, one other major reason lots of online businesses fail is because they fail to measure their outcome.

 And when you don’t measure your outcome, you don’t know if there’s any improvement or not.

-As some one focused on reviving your dying business, from time to time, you need to review your outcomes.
+As some one focused on reviving your struggling business, after taking the steps above, you need to review your outcomes.

-This will help you to understand if the steps you’ve taken have been able to deliver any result or not.
+This will help you to understand if the steps you’ve taken so far have been able to deliver any result or not.

 Let’s say you’re a content creator for instance; to measure your performance, you’ll have to on a monthly basis review your content strategy, posting platform and overall results.

 Find out, did your strategy deliver on the expected outcome?
 If yes, are there areas you could improve in order to get better results?

-Where you realize there’s no improvement then you’ll know it’s time to re-strategize and try something different.
+Where you realize there’s no improvement then you’ll know it’s time to re-strategize and try something different altogether.

-As a matter of fact, it’s very possible to revive a dying business and get back on your feet and thrive after a resounding slut in growth.
+As a matter of fact, it’s very possible to revive a struggling business and get back on your feet and thrive after a resounding slut in growth.

 Right now in this guide, you have all the right strategies you need to revive your dying business.

 Remember, if you find it difficult to get started on the right footing, we can hold you by the hand no matter the level you are with your business.
-Let’s get started here.
+So, let’s get started here.